Erotemic/graphid/README.md

 # Graph Identification

+A graph algorithm to manage the identification of individuals in a population using automatic pairwise decision algorithms with a humans in the loop.
+It is agnostic to the specific ranking and verification algorithms.
+In fact, it can work without a ranking or verification algorithm, but in that case all reviews will have to be manual, and it will be difficult to prioritize which pairs of annotations (typically images) to look at first.

 This is the graph identification described in Chapter 5 of [my thesis](https://github.com/Erotemic/crall-thesis-2017/blob/master/crall-thesis_2017-08-10_compressed.pdf).
 Viewing this PDF online can be slow, so I've linked there raw text [here](https://github.com/Erotemic/crall-thesis-2017/blob/master/chapter5-graphid.tex).

 # General Information

+This repo is currently a work in progress.

 Helpful commands I'm currently using in development and debugging.
 Perhaps they will be someone illustrative of what this package is trying to do.